-Musculoskeletal disorders usually affect the back, neck, shoulders and upper limbs, but lower limbs can also be affected.
+Work-related MSDs affect the back, neck, shoulders and upper limbs as well as the lower limbs.
 They cover any damage or disorder of the joints or other tissues.
 Health problems range from minor aches and pains to more serious medical conditions requiring time off or medical treatment.
 In more chronic cases, they can even lead to disability and the need to give up work.

 Causes of MSDs

 Most work-related MSDs develop over time.
-There is usually no single cause of MSDs; various factors often work in combination.
-Physical causes and organisational risk factors include:
+There is usually no single cause of MSDs; various risk factors often work in combination, including physical and biomechanical factors, organisational and psychosocial factors, and individual factors.

 - Handling loads, especially when bending and twisting